Iran–Qatar relations: Prior to and during the Iranian Revolution

-Iran and Qatar prior to and during the Iranian Revolution

-The large landscape in the Persian Gulf made Iran grow a rising military and economic power, whereas Qatar is small.
-In the 1970s Qatar tried not to upset Saudi Arabia by following the OPEC policies, and at the same time not oppose Iran with the Oil prices.
+During the 1970s, Qatar often followed the lead of Saudi Arabia, who had an outsized role in OPEC, regarding fossil fuel extraction.
+Concurrently, Qatar attempted to align its oil extraction policies with Iran as much as possible in an attempt to hedge its bets.

 Leading up to the Iranian Revolution in 1979, Qatar and Iran shared a friendly relationship.
-This was exemplified by the support of the government of Qatar and Sheikh Khalifah for the monarchy of Iran, stating that "Iran is a dear and friendly neighbor with which we are united by the brotherhood of Islam".
-The desire to keep up friendly relations was motivated by Iran's status as a military and economic powerhouse as well as interests with OPEC.
+This was exemplified by the support of the government of Qatar and Emir Khalifa bin Hamad Al Thani for the monarchy of Iran, stating that "Iran is a dear and friendly neighbor" during his annual speech in front of the Consultative Assembly of Qatar in 1978.
+At the time, Qatar viewed Iran as a counter-weight to the regional dominance of nearby countries such as Saudi Arabia, Iraq, and Syria.
+Furthermore, Qatar pursued cordial relations to reduce the possibility of tensions surrounding their jointly-owned natural gas field, and due to Iran's immense influence on OPEC.

-Although there was some apprehension about the introduction of regional instability after the rise of the Islamic Republic, a delegation of 70 Shia Qatari's met with Ayatollah Khomeini to express their support for the revolution.
+Although there was some apprehension by Qatari leadership about the introduction of regional instability after the rise of the Islamic Republic, a delegation of 70 Qatari Shiites met with Ayatollah Khomeini to express their support for the revolution in March 1979.